Get access to everything we publish when you sign up for Outside+.

 Will the Olympic Trials be broadcast anywhere on TV?

 Yes, NBC will broadcast the Trials and among the on-air analysts is Kara Goucher, two time Olympian and world championships silver medalist in the 10,000 meters.
-NBC has not announced details of its coverage yet.
+Coverage will air on NBC, Olympic Channel, NBCOlympics.com, and the streaming service Peacock.

 Women’s Running will also provide live coverage from Hayward Field, so check back often for race results, athlete interviews, and scenes from America’s most exciting track and field meet.